aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.drawing/color/fromrgb/_index.md

 ---
 title: Color.FromRgb
 second_title: Aspose.SVG for .NET API Reference
-description: Color method.
+description: Color FromRgb method.
 Returns a new Color with the requested ged green blue values.
 All color components must be in the range 0-255
 type: docs
 weight: 200
 url: /net/aspose.svg.drawing/color/fromrgb/
 ---
-## FromRgb(byte, byte, byte) {#fromrgb}
+## FromRgb(*byte, byte, byte*) {#fromrgb}

 Returns a new Color with the requested ged, green, blue values.
 All color components must be in the range 0-255.